MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/hardware-requirements.md

 # [RAM](#tab/ram)

-The following are the estimated Random Access Memory (RAM) requirements for this product:
+The following are the estimated Random Access Memory (RAM) requirements for this product.

 **Minimum**: